priyatam/reactor/README.md

 	gulp dev

-Open your browser to `http://localhost:8080` and you will see the magic happens!
+Open your browser to `http://localhost:8080`.

 Try to disable JavaScript in your browser, you will still be able to navigate between pages of the application.
 Enjoy the power of isomorphic applications!

-For bundling a release:
+For building a release:

-	gulp release
+	gulp build

 This will: